dudung/soal/_posts/phys/2020-10-10-incline-coordinate.md

 Usually an incline in Fig. <a href="#fig:ic-incline-angle">2</a> (left) will have following coordinate system

 <oo>
-svg 200 190 #fafafa fig:ic-incline-downward-coordinate|Angle of inclination of a downward incline, denoted by $\theta$.
+svg 200 190 #fafafa fig:ic-incline-downward-coordinate|Common coordinate system for downward incline (from left to right).

 style lc:#000 ls:0 lw:1 lo:1
 line 20 60 180 170